Swampscott Public Library Staff

 Patrons may sign-up for only one time slot during any given day, and patrons may not switch to a different computer unless the computer they are sitting at is deemed “unfix-able” for the duration of their one-hour time slot.

 The library cannot provide email accounts.

-Printing will be charged after the first two pages.
-The cost is $.10 per page for black and white, $.25 per page for color printing.
+Printing is charged $.10 per page for black and white, $.25 per page for color printing.

 A person who damages equipment will be responsible for the cost required to return the equipment to proper operation.

 The staff reserves the right to ask patrons to abort his/her search if it is displaying offensive or hostile material.
 This right is necessitated by the location of the Internet workstations and the possible proximity of children.

 Parents must monitor their children’s use of the Internet.

 The use of the Internet access through the Swampscott Public Library for illegal purposes or to transmit threatening, obscene, or harassing materials is strictly forbidden.

 Materials obtained from the Internet may be subject to copyrighted laws.